Applelo/compotes/docs/guide/vue/composables.md

 ## Methods

 You can access the component methods through the composable.
-They will be available after the mounted vue lifecycle hook.
+They will be available after the `onMounted` lifecycle hook.
 For advanced usage, `instance` gives access to the underlying Compotes class instance.
-Here an example with the marquee component with a simple play/pause implementation.
+Here is an example with the marquee component with a simple play/pause implementation.

 ```vue
 <script setup lang="ts">